 Cardiac surgery procedures we perform include the following:

-Each patient is cared for by a team of experts with advanced training in treating people with cardiac diseases.
+Cardiac surgery takes place at Tisch Hospital, Kimmel Pavilion, and NYU Langone Hospital—Long Island.
+Each person is cared for by a team of experts with advanced training in treating people with cardiac diseases.
 We strive to keep you and your family fully informed and actively involved throughout your treatment and recovery.

 We care for adults who were born with congenital heart defects.

 Our experienced team of cardiac and vascular surgeons provide treatment for the most challenging types of aortic aneurysm.

 Treatment is provided for people with inherited and acquired clotting disorders.

 We provide individualized care to patients with arrhythmia.

 Our doctors use transcatheter techniques, robotic, and minimally invasive techniques to repair and replace heart valves.

 We treat people who have genetic forms of heart disease.

 Robotic techniques are used in valve replacement and bypass surgeries.